Advancements in Gastrointestinal Cancer Treatment

 Immunotherapy has been a game-changer in the field of cancer treatment, including gastrointestinal cancers.
 These treatments harness the body’s immune system to identify and attack cancer cells.
 In the case of gastrointestinal cancers, immunotherapy has shown promise in treating cancers such as colorectal and liver cancer.

 Checkpoint inhibitors, a type of immunotherapy, have been approved for certain gastrointestinal cancers, offering new hope for patients with advanced stages of the disease.
-Research continues in this exciting field to expand the use of immunotherapy in gastrointestinal cancer treatment.
+Research continues in this exciting field to expand the use of immunotherapy in gastrointestinal cancer treatment in Chennai.

 Minimally Invasive Surgical Techniques